 TIPS FOR DIGGING IN SPRING:

-- Plant any extra divisions in different parts of the garden to create a more cohesive, overall design.
+- Plant any extra divisions in different parts of the garden, miniature or full-size, to create a more cohesive, overall design.

 - Share extra plants with your neighbors, make another miniature garden, or plant them up in pots to donate to a charity plant sale later in the season.